BoPengGit/Question-NonQuestion-Classifier/README.md

 # Usage
 * To make question/non-question predictions on a test set, run `python predict.py data/test.csv`.
 This will use the default test set.
 This test set can be replaced with your own test set to make new predictions.
 * To retrain the model, run `python train.py data/train.csv "data/word vectors/glove.6B.50d.txt" -es 50`.
 This will train the model using the train.csv file and the glove.6B.50d.txt word embeddings.
 The train.csv file is a smaller subset of the original data that was used to train the pretrained model.
-The pretrained files, GRU.h5, LSTM.h5, tokenizer.pickle, in the pretrained files folder were trained using around 3 million questions and around 3 million non-questions.
+The pretrained files, 'GRU.h5', 'LSTM.h5', 'tokenizer.pickle', in the pretrained files folder were trained using around 3 million questions and around 3 million non-questions.
 It was also trained with the glove.6B.300d.txt word embeddings.

 # Notes
 This project uses a significant portion of code from these two resources, [PavelOstyakov's Toxic Comment Classification Challenge](https://github.com/PavelOstyakov/toxic) and [Jeremy Howard's Improved LSTM baseline: Glove + dropout kernel](https://www.kaggle.com/jhoward/improved-lstm-baseline-glove-dropout).